 25%

-We time rehydration at multiple elevations and measure water requirements.
-Faster prep, lower water needs, and compact pouch size all score higher.
-We penalize meals that require exact conditions to rehydrate properly.
+We compare published rehydration times and water requirements against owner reports at multiple elevations.
+Faster prep, lower water needs, and compact pouch size all score higher; meals that require exact conditions to rehydrate are penalized.

 Value